 This guide covers using Session to manage multiple sandboxes with shared configuration.
+It’s for client developers who need to coordinate groups of sandboxes, apply common defaults, and ensure consistent cleanup across a workload.

 A Session provides:

-- Shared default configuration for all sandboxes
+- Shared default configuration for all sandboxes.

-- Automatic cleanup when the session closes
+- Automatic cleanup when the session closes.

 - A scope for the

-@session.function() decorator
+@session.function() decorator.

 Basic usage